ShaswatPrabhat/rsc-slides/slides.md

 ---

 # Parsing the RFC
-Some phrases from the RFC and their intent
+Some phrases from the Request For Comments and their intent

 ---
 transition: slide-left